Army Corps of Engineers considering discharges from Lake Okeechobee to St. Lucie Estuary

 The water is his livelihood, but discharges from Lake Okeechobee threaten that, he said.

-Boaters like Ladue say these releases destroy what makes coastal communities like Stuart so special.
+Boaters like Ladue said these releases destroy what makes coastal communities like Stuart so special.

 For now, Ladue is hoping for the best.